cs573-19s/04-MultipleViews/README.md

 - Using Python(pandas) and Jupyter Notebook to clear data and export Json files.
 - Enter-Update-Exit is used to bulid animations.
 - Time slider is used to control the animation process.
+- When the time-slider moving to the end, it will return back to the start point automatically.

 Design Achievement Description
 ----
 - SHMTR geolations are visualized.
-- Four linked interactive views
-- Provide interactions to help users discover information by themselves.
+- Four linked interactive views help users discover information by themselves.

+  Users could see the whole SHMTR map, a clear single view of Line 5, passengers' number on each metro and how time flies explained by the timeline.
-  - On Play-mode
+  - On the Play-mode, users could explore links

 Reference
 ----